aniketchopade/notesonaws/05-ELB-CW-Autoscale/ELB.md

 * Customizable
 * HTTP/ HTTPS listeners
     * Recommendation is to use keep-alive settings in webserver or kernel level of back-end
-#### Cross zone load balencing
+#### Cross zone load balancing
-* ELB by default load balences across AZ's evenly.
+* ELB by default load balances across AZ's evenly.
 So keep equal EC2s in each AZs
-* If you can't do that then enable Cross zone load balencing which will balence traffic across all EC2
+* If you can't do that then enable Cross zone load balancing which will balance traffic across all EC2
 #### Proxy protocol
 * Enable proxy protocol so that EC2 backend knows who is originating client
 #### Sticky sessions